On compactifications of the SL(2,C) character varieties of punctured surfaces: Compactifications obtained from triangulations

 \subsection{Basic facts about compactification via filtration}

-As we mentioned in Section~\ref{part1}, it is a well-understood fact in algebraic geometry that there is a correspondence between filtrations (satisfying some nice conditions) on the ring of regular functions of an affine variety $Z$ and (projective) compactifications or partial compactifications $\ov{Z}$ of $Z$.
-In this section, following the presentation of \cite{Mon}, we provide a quick review of the general definitions and statements that we will use in Section~\ref{Fil-from-int}.\\
+It is a well-understood fact in algebraic geometry that there is a correspondence between filtrations (satisfying some nice conditions) on the ring of regular functions of an affine variety $Z$ and (projective) compactifications or partial compactifications $\ov{Z}$ of $Z$.
+In this section, following the presentation of \cite{Mon}, we provide a quick review of the general definitions and statements that we will use in Section~\ref{Fil-from-int}. \\

 Let $Z$ be an affine variety (over $\C$).
 A ($\Z$-)\textbf{filtration} $\mc{F}$ on the ring of regular functions $\C[Z]$ of $Z$ is an increasing sequence of subspaces

 such that $F_d F_e \subset F_{d+e}$ for all $d,e\geq 0$ and $1\in F_0/F_{-1}$.
 To each filtration $\cF$, we can associate two graded algebras: \bEq{GAlg_e} \C[Z][u]_{\cF}\defeq \bigoplus_{d\geq 0} F_d u^d \quad \tn{and}\quad \C[Z]_{\cF}\defeq \bigoplus_{d\geq 0} F_d/F_{d-1}. \eEq where $u$ is an indeterminate over $\C[Z]$.
 Filtrations correspond to {\it degree-like} functions on $\C[Z]$ in the following sense.